Endlich: Spenden für soziale Einrichtungen von der Steuer absetzbar.

 India's rich, open your wallets.

-Bill Gates will pick up the Indira Gandhi Prize for Peace, Disarmament and Development from India's president.
-He will be the first businessman to receive the prize since it was instituted in 1986.
+Bill Gates will pick up the Indira Gandhi Prize for Peace, Disarmament and

 The Wall Street Journal (29.7.2009)